FozzieUK/FoxESS-Canbus-Protocol/README.md

 ** Note5: 0x1875 b2 contains status for operational packs (responding) in binary so 01111111 is pack 8 not operational, 11101101 is pack 5 & 2 not operational

-** Note6: 0x1876 b0 bit 0 appears to be 1 when at maxsoc and BMS says charge is not allowed - when at 0 indicates charge is possible - addn'l note there is something more to it than this, it's not as straight forward - needs more testing to find what sets/unsets bit0 of byte0
+** Note6: 0x1876 b0 bit 0 is 1 when maxsoc is observed and/or BMS master instructs charge is not permitted.
+Charge is permitted if 0.
+This is a critical safety element for inhibiting battery charging, KH series relies on this bit and ignores 100% SoC limits

-** Note7: 0x1877 b0 appears to be an error code, 0x02 when pack is in error.
+** Note7: 0x1877 b0 appears to be an error code, 0x02 when pack is in error

-** Note8: 0x1877 b4 is battery type, where 0x82 is HV2600 V1, 0x83 is ECS4100  v1, 0x84 is HV2600 V2
+** Note8: 0x1877 b4 defines BMS master modules/battery type, where 0x52 is HV2600 V2 BMS master, 0x82 is HV2600 V1 slave, 0x83 is ECS4100  v1 slave, 0x84 is HV2600 V2 slave

 ### Screenshot
 ![Screenshot](https://github.com/FozzieUK/FoxESS-Canbus-Protocol/assets/113460294/fd08a1b5-706c-4a09-b4d5-318ee1627928)